 District students may not repeat variable unit open-entry/open-exit courses unless:

-The course is required for legally mandated training
+The course is required for legally mandated training; or

-The course is a special class for students with disabilities which needs to be repeated
+The course is a special class for students with disabilities which needs to be repeated; or

-Repetition of the course is justified by extenuating circumstances
+Repetition of the course is justified by extenuating circumstances: or

-The student wishes to repeat the course to alleviate substandard work
+The student wishes to repeat the course to alleviate substandard work.

-Whenever a District student enrolls in a physical education activity course offered for open-entry/open exit, the enrollment will count as a repetition of the course.
-When there are several levels of a physical education activity course, students can complete any combination of courses within the activity’s family of related courses for a total of four completions regardless of the unit value.
+A student may not enroll in a variable unit open-entry/open exit active participatory course in physical education, visual arts, or performing arts more than one time.